-The Government announced on Wednesday that both the ban on using bailiffs, and the longer notice periods for Section 21 and 8 will continue in the same way until 31 May 2021.
+Both the ban on using bailiffs, and the longer notice periods for Section 21 and 8 will continue in the same way until at least 31 May 2021.

 Until the 31 May 2021, private landlords will need to continue to give tenants six months notice before they can repossess properties, except in the following circumstances: